michalurb8/BItmapConverter/README.md

 # BitMapConverter

-A simple library for future bitmap generation
+A simple library for pixel by pixel bitmap generation

+## make and eog required before use
 ## code example (result in example.bmp file)

 \#include "Image.h"